openshift-labs/lab-postgres-operator/workshop/content/exercises/01-operator-prerequisites.md

 The Postgres operator is installed into a project to monitor requests to create a Postgres cluster.
 The operator can only be deployed and setup by a cluster admin of the OpenShift cluster.

 In this workshop environment, the Postgres operator has been pre-installed into your project ready for use.
-The user you are running the workshop as, has also been granted the appropriate access to create a Postgres cluster.
+The user you are running the workshop as has also been granted the appropriate access to create a Postgres cluster.

 To validate that your user has been granted the appropriate access, you can use the `oc auth can-i` command to see whether you can list the custom resource definition (CRD) objects the Postgres operator uses.